Hire Rust Developer

 Rust

-Rostyslav, Rust Engineer
+Rostyslav, Rust Developer

 - 8 + years experience in IT; - 5+ years experience working with Rust; - Good skills in creating smart contracts for Solana and NEAR Blockchains; - Experience in building a bridge to Casper Network; - Experience working with Filecoin, Zero Knowledge modules, and Fuel Blockchain; - Deep abilities with MySQL, PostgreSQL, MongoDB; - Experience working with Python, Java, PHP, Scala, and Spring; - Good knowledge of AWS ElasticSearch; - Experience working with Docker and Kubernetes (K8s); - Experience working with DeFi and DEX projects; - Deep skills with Apache Cassandra and Apache Spark; - English: Upper-Intermediate.